pananton/busrpc-spec/busrpc.md

    Line 7 */
 ```

 To bind block comment to some protobuf entity, it should be placed right **before** the entity, i.e. no empty lines allowed between the block comment and the bound entity.
-Also busrpc framework currently does not support trailing comments and ignores them, see next example.
-The first line of a bound block comment is treated as entity's brief description.
+The first line of a bound block comment is treated as entity's **brief** description.
+First line together with all other block lines (except those containing documentation command, see next section) represent **full** entity description (or simply description).

 ```
-/* Brief description of MyEnum.
+/// Brief description of MyEnum.
-   Additional information about MyEnum. */ enum MyEnum {
+/// Additional information about MyEnum. enum MyEnum {
   // Brief description of MYENUM_VALUE_0.
   MYENUM_VALUE_0 = 0;